limbosworld/NMS-The-Purge/README.md

 ####

 ### Note:
 * It took approx. 6 hours of playtime to get to this point in the save.
-However, I have reset the in-game playtime to 0:00 to give you a better idea of your own progression though the game.
+However, if you want to have reset the in-game playtime to 0:00 to give you a better idea of your own progress from this point on though the game.

 ### Screenshot: